rapidsai/cuxfilter/README.md

 5. `sanic_server_port_cudf_internal`: sanic_server(cudf) runs on this port, internal to the container and can only be accessed by the node_server. *Do not publish this port*
 6. `sanic_server_port_pandas_internal`: sanic_server(pandas) runs on this port, internal to the container and can only be accessed by the node_server. *Do not publish this port*
 7. `whitelisted_urls_for_clients`: list of whitelisted urls for clients to access node_server.
 User can add a list of urls(before building the container) he/she plans to develop on as origin, to avoid CORs issues.
+8. `jupyter_port`: port on which the jupyter integration example with cuXfilter will run
-8. `demo_mapbox_token`: mapbox token for the mortgage demo.
+9. `demo_mapbox_token`: mapbox token for the mortgage demo.
 Can be created for free [here](https://www.mapbox.com/help/define-access-token/)
-9. `demo_dataset_name`: dataset name for the example and mortgage demo.
+10. `demo_dataset_name`: dataset name for the example and mortgage demo.
 Default value: '146M_predictions_v2'.
-Can be downloaded from [here](https://drive.google.com/open?id=12HiPwoxmmLsWhQHQMgyzxTk4za_Y7XRh)
+Can be downloaded from [here](https://rapidsai.github.io/demos/datasets)

-With the defualt settings:
+With the default settings:

 Access the crossfilter demos at `http://server.ip.addr:3004/demos/examples/index.html`

 Access the GTC demos at `http://server.ip.addr:3005/`

+Access jupyter integration demo at `http://server.ip.addr:3009/`

 ## Architecture